 Vine type tomatoes

 The indeterminate tomato plants are the only tomato plants that are maybe worth starting very early.
-Some tomato growers like to get the seedling up to 2 feet tall, then clip off all the branches except for the top 4-6 inches and bury all of it in a trench, bending the top up carefully.
+Some tomato growers like to get the seedling up to 2 feet (ca. 61 cm) tall, then clip off all the branches except for the top 4-6 inches (ca. 15 cm) and bury all of it in a trench, bending the top up carefully.
 This way the entire stem will become roots, resulting in longer and more roots.

 I tried both, and here is an end of season comparison.
-You see how healthy the roots are that were planted as an young seedling, and on the other hand the laid down planted plant has grown some roots, but all of them are smaller.
-So at least for a short growing season it is not worth it.
+You see how healthy the roots are that were planted as a young seedling, and on the other hand the laid down planted plant has grown some roots, but all of them are smaller.
+So at least for a short growing season, it is not worth it.
 Start your seedlings later and have healthier plants!

-Personally I like to have my seedlings at a stage where they are almost putting forth buds, even if growing indeterminate varieties.
-I also like to plant them vertically, not horizontally, to encourage the roots to reach down to find moisture.
-This way we do not have to start them earlier and we do not have to water the plants as much during the whole growing season.
+Personally we like to have seedlings at a stage where they are almost putting forth buds, even if growing indeterminate varieties.
+We also like to plant them vertically, not horizontally, to encourage the roots to reach down to find moisture.
+This way we do not have to start them earlier, and we do not have to water the plants as much during the whole growing season.
 A win/win.
 And we harvest lots of tomatoes, even in our short growing season.

-I hope this helps you to understand tomato starting time a little bit better.
+I hope this helps you to understand the tomato starting time a little better.
 When is your preferred time to start tomatoes?